Fibreglass Mosaic Mesh

 Come and learn Sandy's tips and tricks, in the Beginner Workshop.

-Sandy has been using mesh for so long it's second nature and hundreds of school students have made mosaic art with their drawings under the mesh - so simple, but also deceptively clever as the mesh allows you to make mosaics of your dreams.... but work inside in comfort until you are ready to install.
+Sandy has been using mesh for so long it's second nature and hundreds of school students have made mosaic art with their drawings under the mesh - so simple, but also deceptively clever as the mesh allows you to make mosaics of your dreams.
+Work inside, on a flat surface until you are ready to instal on your mosaic substrate, indoors/outdoors/flat/vertical applications.

 The direct mosaic mesh method is a dream for mosaic artists; beginners to professionals.